jerry4174/Remote-Thermometer-with-ESP8266/README.md

 # Remote-Thermometer-with-ESP8266
-Remote measure of temperature and humidity
+Remote measure of temperature and humidity.